 - Found.
 Show them how easy they eventually found it to be.
 This is as simple as taking a picture of the damage and sending us a photo via text.
 Some people have also found it easy to get their kids to do it for them.

-The technique is a good way to convince reluctant customers to work with you and resolve their problem.
+The technique is a good way to convince reluctant customers to work with you and resolve their problems.

-You’d think a simple ‘no’ should be enough to end the matter, but you’ll be surprised at how often customers persist or ask to speak to your supervisor.
+Have you ever been in a situation where customers are asking for a refund or discount you can’t provide?
+You’d think a simple ‘no’ should be enough to end the matter, but you’ll be surprised at how often customers persist or ask to speak to supervisors.

 While we’ve already covered the importance of being definitive in your response, here are two other tips from Myra Golden to handle such a situation:

-- Explain your response: When you explain why you can’t offer a specific feature or discount, it helps the customer accept your word as final.
+- Explain the response: When agents explain why they can’t offer a specific feature or discount, it helps the customer accept their word as final.

-For instance, you might say, “At the moment, we’re focused on improving X area of our product” or “The sale period ended two weeks ago.”
+For instance, agents might say, “At the moment, we’re focused on improving X area of our product” or “The sale period ended two weeks ago.”

-You’re unable to keep up with your customer service email queue
+10. Being unable to keep up with customer service email queue

-Do you frequently miss customer emails?
-Is your customer service queue getting out of hand?
+Does your customer support team frequently miss customer emails?
+Is your customer service queue and response times getting out of hand?
 Do you struggle with collaboration?
 The lack of a robust customer service management system may give rise to such problems.

-The best way to deal with this is using a simple helpdesk tool to streamline your customer service workflow and improve collaboration.
+Automation is the best way to deal with this.
+Using a simple helpdesk tool to streamline your customer service workflow and improve collaboration can help you in providing great customer service.

 A customer service tool helps you: